Fairytale of Kathmandu: Defence of Ó Searcaigh

 He was defended on multiple occasions by Senator Eoghan Harris, who said that, although he didn't "necessarily approve of people going to Nepal for sex with young men," that the "age of consent [in Nepal] is 16.
 So far O Searcaigh has not been accused of any criminal offence."
-Harris pointed out that Nepal is a homophobic society, and that many of Ó Searcaigh's Nepalese accusers may have their own agendas.
+Harris claimed that Nepal is a homophobic society, and that many of Ó Searcaigh's Nepalese accusers may have their own agendas.

 Prominent gay rights campaigner and Senator David Norris defended Ó Searcaigh in Seanad Éireann: "An attempt has been made to create such a firestorm of hostile publicity that justice may never retrospectively be done."

 The poet has also been defended by Máire Mhac an tSaoi, who has accused Ní Chianáin of unethical behaviour.
 She questions whether the film-maker ever informed Ó Searcaigh of the fact that she was no longer filming as a friend but as an antagonist (or at least as an investigative reporter).
-Mhac an tSaoi also pointed to the two-year delay between the filming and the release of the film and ensuing publicity, suggesting that Ní Chianáin was more interested in publicising her work than in protecting Nepalese young men. Ó Searcaigh was also defended by Eamon Delaney.